alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 We start by loading the event data.
 When GitHub Actions runs a container, it includes a JSON file with data from the event that triggered it.
-You get the path to this file in the `GITHUB_EVENT_PATH`, so let's open that first:
+It passes the path to this file as the `GITHUB_EVENT_PATH` environment variable.
+So let's open and load that file:

 ```python
 import json